pinlong-cai/peter-cai.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "[Jun 2013 - Dec 2013]: Key Technologies for Intelligent Cooperative Vehicle-Infrastructure Systems"
 collection: teaching
-type: "Undergraduate course"
+type: "The National High Technology Research and Development Program of China (863 Program)"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "CVIS&SC Lab"
-date: 2014-01-01
+date: 2013-06-06
-location: "City, Country"
+location: "Beijing, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.